 "Unit owner" means the person owning, or the persons owning jointly or in common, a unit and its appurtenant common interest; provided that to such extent and for such purposes as provided by recorded lease, including the exercise of voting rights, a lessee of a unit shall be deemed to be the unit owner.
-[L 2004, c 164, pt of §2; am L 2005, c 93, §\$1, 7; am L 2006, c 273, §3; am L 2014, c 189, §2; am L 2019, c 27, §1]
+[L 2004, c 164, pt of §2; am L 2005, c 93, §§1, 7; am L 2006, c 273, §3; am L 2014, c 189, §2; am L 2019, c 27, §1]

-- [§514B-4] Separate titles and taxation. (a) Each unit that has been created, together with its appurtenant interest in the common elements, constitutes, for all purposes, a separate parcel of real estate. - If there is any unit owner other than a developer, each unit shall be separately taxed and assessed, and no separate tax or assessment may be rendered against any common elements.
+[§514B-4] Separate titles and taxation. (a) Each unit that has been created, together with its appurtenant interest in the common elements, constitutes, for all purposes, a separate parcel of real estate.

+(b) If there is any unit owner other than a developer, each unit shall be separately taxed and assessed, and no separate tax or assessment shall be rendered against any common elements.
 The laws relating to home exemptions from state property taxes are applicable to individual units, which shall have the benefit of home exemption in those cases where the owner of a single-family dwelling would qualify.
-Property taxes assessed by the State or any county shall be assessed and collected on the individual units and not on the property as a whole. limitation of the foregoing, each unit and its appurtenant common interest shall be deemed to be a "parcel" and shall be subject to separate assessment and taxation for all types of taxes authorized by law, including, but not limited to, special assessments. - (c) If there is no unit owner other than a developer, the real estate comprising the condominium may be taxed and assessed in any manner provided by law.
-[L 2004, c 164, pt of §2; am L 2005, c 93, §7]
+Property taxes assessed by the State or any county shall be assessed and collected on the individual units and not on the property as a whole.
+Commercial property assessed financing program assessments pursuant to section 196-64.5 may be imposed upon the project, as described by the project's master deed, declaration, and map pursuant to part III of this chapter; provided that a commercial property assessed financing contract is entered into by a condominium association with an approved commercial property assessed financing lender and the Hawaii green infrastructure authority.
+Without limitation of the foregoing, each unit and its appurtenant common interest shall be deemed to be a "parcel" and shall be subject to separate assessment and taxation for all types of taxes authorized by law, including, but not limited to other non-commercial property assessed financing program special assessments.

+(c) If there is no unit owner other than a developer, the real estate comprising the condominium may be taxed and assessed in any manner provided by law.
+[L 2004, c 164, pt of §2; am L 2005, c 93, §7; am L 2024, c 41, §6]

 §514B-5 Conformance with county land use laws.
 Any condominium property regime established under this chapter shall conform to the existing underlying county zoning for the property and all applicable county permitting requirements adopted by the county in which the property is located, including any supplemental rules adopted by the county, pursuant to section 514B-6, to ensure the conformance of condominium property regimes to the purposes and provisions of county zoning and development ordinances and chapter 205, including section 205-4.6 where applicable.
 In the case of a property which includes one or more existing structures being converted to condominium status, the condominium property regime shall comply with section 514B-32(a)(13) or 514B-84(a).
 [L 2004, c 164, pt of §2; am L 2005, c 93, §7; am L 2014, c 49, §3]